ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/PIPELINEGENERATION.md

 ```
 make create-data-factory-objects
 ```
-This will create or update any objects within the `pipeline_generation/generated` folder, which will need to be deployed to the relevant Data Factory resources.
+This will create or update any objects within the `pipeline_generation/` folder, in sub-folders specific to the object type, which will need to be deployed to the relevant Data Factory resources.

 ## Deployment